goeaway/jeepee.io/README.md

 If you happen to be an electrical engineer you may be squirming just looking at this, but it does get the job done!
 The jumper wires labelled xP (purple), xG (green) and xB (blue) are the wires that connect to the GPIO pins on the Pi, and a set of these make up what I'm calling a "channel", the controller then sends signals to update a channel, which will result in a motor turning on or off, or changing direction.
 The purple wire is the enable pin for the channel, the blue wire is the "one" pin and the green is the "two" pin.

+This configuration supports two channels, one for each side of the chip, but if more channels are needed you can add another chip in series.

 The below image is of the schematic's real counter part, in all it's jumper wire glory.
 Originally I had this circuit working on a breadboard, but I wanted to move it over to a PCB to be more permenant and to have a smaller form factor.
 It took a few tries and a slightly sore back from hunching over it for hours but I'm very happy with the result.
 I think of the whole project I learnt the most at this point.

 ![Real PCB](https://joetm.space/assets/articleimages/jeepee_4.jpg)